libvips/libvips/_posts/2025-03-12-nip4-for-nip2-users.md

 processing, gtk-2 for the user interface widgets, and goffice-0.8 for plotting) have long fallen out of maintenance.

-It was also starting to look extremely crude and old-fashioned!
+It was also starting to look rather crude and old-fashioned!
 Something of a trip back in time, with brightly coloured elements and hard edges and corners everywhere.
-And nip2 is something of a "kitchen sink" program -- it has lots of features which seemed like a good idea at the time, but which I never ended up using much.
+And nip2 is something of a "kitchen sink" program --- it has lots of features which seemed like a good idea at the time, but which I never ended up using much.